Giving and Receiving

 Service is thus part of the natural cycle of the universe, and an important part of your physical, psychological, spiritual, and even financial health.
 The principle of service is summarized perfectly in the simple phrase “As you give, so shall you receive.”
 And what applied back in ancient times still holds true today.
 Nature and service are governed by a law of cycles.

-I hope you find balance in the art of giving and receiving with sincerity.
+I hope everyone finds balance in the art of giving and receiving with true sincerity.

 Comments